nvim-treesitter/nvim-treesitter/CONTRIBUTING.md

 ### Indents

 ```
 @indent         ; Indent children when matching this node
+@aligned_indent ; Behaves like python aligned/hanging indent
 @dedent         ; Dedent children when matching this node
 @branch         ; Dedent itself when matching this node
 @ignore         ; Do not indent in this node
 @auto           ; Behaves like 'autoindent' buffer option
 ```

 [Zulip]: nvim-treesitter.zulipchat.com